A guide to the cost of re-creating an item of jewellery.

 Adding coloured gemstones to brand-new ring designs

 If you already have a coloured gemstone, why not add the gem to a brand-new ring design?
-Choose from existing ring styles, or let us CAD design the same or a new design to accommodate a very large gemstone.
+Choose from existing ring styles, or let us design the same CAD or a new design to accommodate a very large gemstone.
 This service comes after many years of experience resetting coloured gems into rings.

 So why use old Gold or Platinum?